Roger Gonzalez, PhD, PE

 As Founder, CEO and President of LIMBS International, Dr. Gonzalez has worked with students in Africa, Asia, Europe, Australia and Latin America on various international engineering research and humanitarian projects.

-Trevor Bergman is Executive Director for LIMBS International.
+Trevor Bergman is Director of Learning for LIMBS for LIMBS International.
 He has Bachelor degrees in Human Kinetics and Education, as well as a Master’s of Education (Leadership and Administration) from Deakin University, Australia.

 Prior to his appointment at LIMBS, Trevor served as Athletic Director, PE and Health Department Chair and coach at four different schools over a 10 year period, eight of which were spent overseas in South Korea, Myanmar and China.

-As Executive Director, Trevor manages the day-to-day operations of the organization, working closely with community leaders, international partners, schools and other organizations to further the mission of LIMBS International.
+As Director of Learning for LIMBS, Trevor educational partnerships of the organization, working closely with schools and other organizations to further the mission of LIMBS International.

 Aaron Nystrom is the Director of Engineering Operations for LIMBS International.
 He spent his childhood in the Peruvian Amazon jungle and through that experience developed a longing to be a blessing to people in the developing world.